 Sri Ramakrishna also harmonized both the Personal and Impersonal aspects of God.
 He said that Personal God is the power (Shakti) of Impersonal God (Shiva).
 One is active, while the other is inactive.
 As heat or light is the power of the sun, so also Personal is the power of Impersonal.
 Just as heat cannot be thought of without sun and vice versa, the same way Sri Ramakrishna concluded that Brahman (Impersonal God) and Shakti are one and the same; one is a snake coiled and other is a snake in motion.

 According to the Bhagavad-Gita, which, too, is the essence of the Upanishads, Atman is the real nature of all beings, including the humankind, and things.
-No weapon can cleave the Atman or the fire burn it; nor water can wet it or wind can dry it.
-Furthermore, the Atman or the Self in one is the same Self of all.
+No weapon can cleave the Atman or the fire burn it, nor water can wet it or wind dry it.
+Furthermore, the Atman, or the Self, in one is the same Self of all.
 Beings and things differ in names and forms only, but the same Reality is the ground of their existence.
 In short, Vedanta, or better Advaita-Vedanta, proclaims the divinity of everything, unity in diversity, universal brotherhood of humankind and nature, and harmony of religions.

 If we sincerely recognize Oneness, we won’t fear anyone, nor anyone has to fear us.
 If it is all Oneness, no one hates anyone or is jealous of anyone; for there being no ‘other,’ whom to hate or be jealous of?
 Our love for all beings then is spontaneous and natural.
 We are never selfish, but become selfless.
 But to make this practical, one must be aware of one’s true nature, which is not the body-mind complex, but Atman or the Self.
 Some religions say ‘Fear of God is the beginning of knowledge.’
 Vedanta says: ‘Self-knowledge is the beginning of wisdom.’